esphome/esphome-docs/components/stepper/index.rst

 ULN2003 Configuration
 ---------------------

-(Put this code into the configuration file on ESPHome for this device)
+Put this code into the configuration file on ESPHome for this device.

 .. code-block:: yaml